ansible-community/antsibull-docs/tests/functional/baseline-default/collections/ns2/col/foo_filter.rst

     It is not included in ``ansible-core``.
     To check whether it is installed, run :code:`ansible-galaxy collection list`.

-    To install it, use: :code:`ansible-galaxy collection install ns2.col`.
+    To install it, use: :code:`ansible\-galaxy collection install ns2.col`.

     To use it in a playbook, specify: :code:`ns2.col.foo`.